PROFESSOR OF ENGLISH AND COMPARATIVE LITERATURE

 Institute for Research on Women and Gender (IRWaG)

 Marianne Hirsch is William Peterfield Trent Professor of English and Comparative Literature at Columbia University and Professor in the Institute for Research on Women, Gender, and Sexuality.
-She is President of the Modern Language Association of America.
+She is immediate past president of the Modern Language Association of America.
 She was born in Romania, and educated at Brown University where she received her BA/MA and Ph.D. degrees.
 Before moving to Columbia, she taught at Dartmouth College.

 Hirsch's recent books include The Generation of Postmemory: Writing and Visual Culture After the Holocaust (Columbia University Press, 2012), Ghosts of Home: The Afterlife of Czernowitz in Jewish Memory, co-authored with Leo Spitzer (University of California Press, 2010), Rites of Return: Diaspora, Poetics and the Politics of Memory, co-edited with Nancy K. Miller (Columbia University Press, 2011).
 With Diana Taylor she co-edited the Summer 2012 issue of é-misferica on “The Subject of Archives.”
 Other recent publications include Family Frames: Photography, Narrative, and Postmemory (1997), The Familial Gaze (ed.1999), Time and the Literary (co-ed.2002), a special issue of Signs on "Gender and Cultural Memory" (co-ed.
 2002), Teaching the Representation of the Holocaust (co-ed.
 2004), and Grace Paley Writing the World (co-ed.
 2009).